-The Company is the ultimate parent undertaking of the Group.
+The immediate parent undertaking is NWEN (Jersey), a company incorporated and registered in Jersey; NWEN (Jersey) is the ultimate parent undertaking.
 Following a staged acquisition, there was a change in ownership of the shares in NWEN (Jersey) during the year and, therefore, a change in the ultimate controlling parties of the Company.

-Following the completion of the sale on 3 December 2019, the ultimate shareholdings are:
+Following completion of the sale on 3 December 2019, the ultimate shareholdings are: